lleaver/nim-anywhere/docs/2_configuration.md

 ## Chat Frontend config schema

-The chat frontend has a few configuraiton options as well.
+The chat frontend has a few configuration options as well.
 They can be set in the same manner as the chain server.

 ```yaml
 # The URL to the chain on the chain server.